 The award will consist of a substantial amount of books, chosen by the winner, from the Cambridge University Press catalog.
 The award winner will be announced at the Society's annual meeting.
 All applicants must be members of the Society for American Music.

 This paper award is designed for non-students.
 (International students may submit materials for the Mark Tucker Award.)
-For consideration at the Little Rock meeting, one electronic copy, and accompanying audio-visual material, should be sent by February 1, 2013 to Elaine Keillor.
+For consideration at the Lancaster meeting, one electronic copy, and accompanying audio-visual material, should be sent by February 1, 2014 to Graham Wood.

 Previous Cambridge University Press Award Winners